 Here’s an example of an assist in 02/03 that would have been a goal in 03/04…

 Arsenal in the mid-noughties were a possession-based side but their speed also made them a devastating counterattacking unit.

 Naturally, Henry was the leader in this regard, but he was so much more than just fast-twitch muscle fibres.

 The weight of the pass luring the keeper off his line, like an expert fisherman reeling in his catch.

 Those who savoured Henry in his prime will never forget his majesty.

-It’s tired platitude in the world of football, but he really did do things no other player in the league could.
+It’s a tired platitude in the world of football, but he really did do things no other player in the league could.

 Take the following assist for one of Jermaine Pennant’s hat-trick goals against Southampton.